Prospective Students FAQ

 Our department does not have a lab rotation program.
 Students are essentially admitted to an individual faculty's lab.
 It is therefore important for the students to find an appropriate match with a faculty advisor.

-Unfortunately we don’t have any printed versions of our program information to send to prospective applicants.
-All of the information about the university and the department of Integrative Biology can be accessed through several web sites.
+We don’t send printed versions of our program information to prospective applicants.
+All of the information about the university and the department of Integrative Biology can be accessed online:

 The Graduate Division website contains general campus policies, requirements and the graduate application (available by the first week of September).

 The Integrative Biology website has general information and information on our faculty research interests.

 GRE is not required for admission, it is optional.
-If you wish to submit GRE scores, as long as you have taken the GRE by December 1st your scores are considered on time, even if they are received after the application deadline.
+If you wish to submit GRE scores, as long as you have taken the GRE by the application deadline your scores are considered on time, even if they are received after the application deadline.
 Be sure the rest of your application package is complete and submitted by the deadline, including all letters of recommendations and transcripts.

-Please note that if you take your GRE test later than December 1st, we may not receive your scores in time to adequately review your application.
+Please note that if you take your GRE test later than the application deadline, we may not receive your scores in time to adequately review your application.
 It takes about 10-15 days for the scores to arrive to us from ETS.
-Our faculty committee may begin reviewing the applications as early as mid-December and your application might be disadvantaged if it is missing scores or materials.
+Our faculty committee may begin reviewing the applications as soon as the application deadline is over.

 Upper division or graduate GPA is more important than overall GPA, and a minimum GPA of 3.0 (courses after the first two years) is required by the Graduate Division.
 Beyond that, if applicants have concerns about their GPA during the application process, we recommend they discuss those concerns with the IB faculty that may be considering them for direct admission into their lab.